Wild Kingdom Star Jim Fowler Shares Custom-designed Bird Feeder

 The moment we met Jim Fowler, our childhood hero and recognizable zoologist, we knew we were in for a treat.

-Fowler, a proud man who will forever be known as the star of Wild Kingdom, the longest-running wildlife show on television, made sure to bring his trademark safari jacket to meet us, even though it was a warm and balmy day at his home in Rowayton, Connecticut.
+Fowler, a proud man who will forever be known as the star of Wild Kingdom, the longest-running wildlife show on television, brought his trademark safari jacket to meet us, even though it was a warm and balmy day at his home in Rowayton, Connecticut.

-For those readers too young to have seen Mutual of Omaha’s Wild Kingdom, Google Wild Kingdom and I guarantee you’ll spend hours watching clips of the show and find yourself mesmerized by the beauty of exotic places and fascinating animals Fowler and his co-host Marlin Perkins profiled.
+For those readers too young to have seen Mutual of Omaha’s Wild Kingdom, Google it, and I guarantee you’ll spend hours watching clips of the show and find yourself mesmerized by the beauty of exotic places and fascinating animals Fowler and his co-host Marlin Perkins profiled.

 Wild Kingdom's Jim Fowler and co-host Marlin Perkins